rabstolaf/bwsys/03_scripting.md

 [Bash Reference Manual](https://tiswww.case.edu/php/chet/bash/bashref.html)
 You can see that both of the if statements end their scope with _fi_

-Else if and Else also can be acomplished by adding
+Else if and Else also can be accomplished by adding
 ```sh
 if [ condition ]
 then